tz-canary/tz-canary/README.md

-# TISC: TEE-Isolated Stack Canary on Arm TrustZone
+# SISC: SPE-Isolated Stack Canary on Arm TrustZone

 ## GCC

-This repository provides GCC with `-fstack-protector-tee` option, which enables isolation of stack canary with Trusted Execution Environment (TEE) on Arm TrustZone.
+This repository provides GCC with `-fstack-protector-tee` option, which enables isolation of stack canary with Secure Processing Environment(SPE) on TF-M.

-Refer to [this repository](https://github.com/flyahn06/tz-gcc/) for further information.
+Refer to [this repository](https://github.com/tz-gcc/tz-gcc/) for further information.

 ### Build